 Apply for a directions order

-The party with the onus of proof (usually the developer) must apply for a directions order within three months of the notice of appeal or originating application being filed.
+The party with the onus of proof (usually the developer) must apply for a directions order within six months of the notice of appeal or originating application being filed.

 They will file the application in pending proceeding and in the court and a directions hearing before a judge will be set for a specific day.